 Re-circulated water and untreated water from ponds and reservoirs can introduce fungal (and fungal-like) pathogens into greenhouse systems and into other agricultural settings.

 DNA Water Scan is an accurate and rapid test that is available for detection and identification of fungi.
 This test is offered in Canada exclusively by The University of Guelph, Agriculture & Food Laboratory (AFL) and is based on proven molecular technology protocols.
 The Water Scan, used for fungal pathogen identification in water, can also be used for pathogen detection in plant and soil samples and can accurately detect over 25 common fungal pathogens.
-Results are available within 4 business days.
+Results are available in 4-5 business days.

 Water is analyzed to detect fungicides and insecticides in which the methods used involve single compound analysis as well as multi-compound, multi-class analysis and identification.
 To assist growers in showing due diligence, we can provide testing to insure that their products fall within the rules and regulations set forth in the Canadian Food and Drug Act.